Attention: For optimal viewing, please use Firefox or Google Chrome. This website is not fully supported by Internet Explorer.

 Earlier in his career, Jay held a variety of public sector positions including Deputy Public Guardian and Trustee of Ontario, Head of the Review of Certain Practices in New Brunswick Correctional Institutions, and Crown Counsel with the Ontario Ministry of the Attorney General.
 He began his career as a Correctional and Psychiatric Services Investigator with the Ombudsman of Ontario.

-Jay is a member of the Law Society of British Columbia, and was appointed Queen’s Counsel in 2006.
+Jay is a member of the Law Society of British Columbia, and was appointed King’s Counsel in 2006.

 Our staff has a broad range of experience and backgrounds in health, social work, law, and education.